jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-21-on-maintainability-and-the-separation-of-business-rules.md

 And, most important of all (at least during my early years as a programmer), I had another thing to google for when deciding on how to structure my projects --- [_"How do I structure a DDD prroject?"_](https://www.google.com.ph/search?q=How+do+I+structure+a+DDD+prroject)
  -->

-This gave me another thing to google for when deciding on how to structure my projects --- [_"How do I structure a DDD prroject?"_](https://www.google.com.ph/search?q=How+do+I+structure+a+DDD+prroject)
+This experience gave me another thing to google for when deciding on how to structure my projects --- [_"How do I structure a DDD prroject?"_](https://www.google.com.ph/search?q=How+do+I+structure+a+DDD+prroject)

 Then... came...
-Uncle Bob Martin... with his [charismatic presentations of **_Clean Architecture!_**](2017-04-15-agility-and-architecture-by-uncle-bob-martin-oop-2015-keynote)

-He suggests _(preaches even)_ that we keep our _business rules_ separate from the UI, from the database, from the web!
-And he gave a [sample diagram on how to do it.](/images/2017/CleanArchitectureDesignByUncleBobMartin.png) You can know more about this diagram in the links I will give below.
+Uncle Bob Martin... with his [charismatic presentations of **_Clean Architecture!_**](2017-04-15-agility-and-architecture-by-uncle-bob-martin-oop-2015-keynote) He suggests _(preaches even)_ that we keep our _business rules_ separate from the UI, from the database, from the web!
+And he gave a [sample diagram on how to do it.](/images/2017/CleanArchitectureDesignByUncleBobMartin.png) (You can know more about this diagram in the links I will give below.)

-This is what I call **_my enlightnment_** on how to structure software projects so that they will be maintainable --- in my understanding, you just **make sure that the _business rules_ do not rely on things it should not rely on**, such as the I/O devices... that's it.
+This is what I consider my **_enlightnment_** on how to structure software projects so that they will be maintainable --- in my understanding, you just **make sure that the _business rules_ do not rely on things it should not rely on**, such as the I/O devices... that's it.

 Whew!